mehmoodz/Influenzr/README.md

 Startup Trends:
 ==============

-Startup Trends simple tool visualize and analyze sentiments of startups across the world!
+Startup Trends simple tool to visualize and analyze sentiments of startups across the world!

 ## Features Planned: